Everest Base Camp Trek in October

 Packing for Everest Base Camp Trekking

 Pack lightly – aim for 10 to 15kg.
-It is very important to pack the necessary trekking equipment.
-And, make your trekking experience smooth and comfortable.
+It is very important to pack the necessary trekking equipment to make your trekking experience smooth and comfortable.

 Insurance is crucial while trekking in Nepal.
-The weather in October is good and is the peak season for trekking.
+The weather in October is good and it’s the peak season for trekking.

-Before you insure, make sure your policy covers to the height of 6,000 meters and offers an immediate helicopter evacuation in case of emergencies.
+Before you insure, make sure your policy covers to the height of 6,000 meters and offers immediate helicopter evacuation in case of emergencies.
+Comprehensive travel insurance is essential for this trek.

 Also, some trekking companies do not accommodate you if you don’t have the right insurance necessary for the trek.